EDI API Server Installation

 TLS/SSL Configuration

-You may also want to change the container’s port, e.g., -p "5443:5080".
+You also need to change the container’s port, e.g., -p "5443:5080".

 For the key/certificate in PEM format, use the following environment variables: